SmokinCaterpillar/pypet/doc/source/index.rst

 Welcome to pypet's documentation!
 ==================================

-The new python parameter exploration toolbox. *pypet* manages exploration of the parameter space and data storage into HDF5_ files for you.
+The new python parameter exploration toolkit: *pypet* manages exploration of the parameter space and data storage into HDF5_ files for you.

 .. _HDF5: http://www.hdfgroup.org/HDF5/